(Makes 9-10 medium-sized rolls)*

-So-called Kaisers are everywhere these days, from supermarket bins to small bakeries.
-Unfortunately, most are made with generic recipes, bleached flour and too many are extruded by machine before being baked on gas decks.
+So-called ‘Kaiser Rolls’ are everywhere these days, from supermarket bins to small bakeries.
+Unfortunately, most are made with generic recipes and bleached flour, and too many are extruded by machine before being baked on gas decks.
 The look might be right, but the actual bread is flavorless.
 They bear little resemblance to the chewy delights of childhood memory.
-The rolls from this wood fired oven bread recipe bring back that memory, because they have added flavor and complexity of a pâte fermentée preferment.
+The rolls from this formula bring back that memory, because they have added flavor and complexity of a pâte fermentée preferment.
 They hold their shape, even when loaded with burgers and tons of toppings.
 They do not turn to mush, and they’re easy to make.

-Like the Parisian Baguette recipe given earlier, this Kaiser roll recipe is a two-day process, but preparation on the first day is very quick.
+Like the Parisian Baguette recipe given earlier, this is a two-day process, but preparation on the first day is very quick.

-- 7 oz filtered, bottled water (no salt added), or spring water at room temperature
+- 7 oz. filtered, bottled (no salt added) or spring water at room temperature

 Day Two, Dough

-- To see the technique for making Kaiser rolls in this wood fired oven bread recipe, you can watch the Kaiser Roll Shaping Video.
-Again, surface tension is the key for a strong rise.
-It is traditional, but not necessary, to use a Kaiser Roll cutter.
+To see the technique for making Kaiser rolls, you can watch the Kaiser Roll Shaping Video.
+Again, surface tension is the key to a strong rise.
+It is traditional, but not necessary, to use a Kaiser Roll cutter (see Books and Resources) as shown there.
 If you don’t, you will not have to flip the rolls between the first and second rise.
 Instead, simply let them rise for about 75 minutes in total, or until double their original size.

 If you are using a cutter, flour it each time you use it to prevent sticking.
 Press the cutter almost, but not completely to the bottom of each ball.
 Turn them, cut side down, onto a sheet pan that has been lined with parchment paper and misted with spray oil.
 Cover loosely but completely with plastic wrap.
 Let rise for 45 minutes.
 Flip the rolls over so the cut side is up and proof for an additional half hour or 45 minutes, or until they are double their original size.